 We have a strong belief that residential trips provide children with a vast wealth of character building experiences, and opportunities to develop a range of personal traits, such as: self-confidence, teamwork, resilience, fortitude, problem solving, independence etc. We have a progressive series of trips across KS2, each of which is distinctive in style and offers a different experience and a progressively distant location.
-Our Year 3s camp on the school grounds for one night; Year 4 go to the Grafham Water Centre near Huntingdon for a two days of water based activities; Year 5 go slightly further afield to Thorpe Woodlands, in Thetford
+Year 4 go to the Grafham Water Centre near Huntingdon for a two days of water based activities; Year 5 go slightly further afield to Thorpe Woodlands, in Thetford Forest for three days of adventurous activities;

-Forest for three days of adventurous activities; finally our Year 6s go the Hilltop on the North Norfolk coast near Sheringham for 3 days of adventurous activities of a different nature and some chance to explore and investigate a coastal location.
+finally our Year 6s go the Hilltop on the North Norfolk coast near Sheringham for 4 days of adventurous activities of a different nature and some chance to explore and investigate a coastal location.

-All our residential trips will be at a cost to parents apart from the Year 3 camping trip.
+All our residential trips will be at a cost to parents.
 We always offer a structured payment plan to help spread the cost of these and inform parents well in advance.
+Where cost is a concern for a family, the school will, in confidence, offer financial support so no child misses out.